March 09, 2022

 What material is best for a beginner hockey stick?

 A true beginner stick in its basic form is made of wood.
-Whilst this was the traditional way a stick was constructed, a lot has changed in stick design and composition meaning that a lot of beginner sticks are now made of fibreglass and even have a small amount of carbon in them.
+Whilst this was the traditional way, a lot has changed — many beginner sticks now include fibreglass and even a small amount of carbon.

 Age